 If the amount of overdue tasks is higher than you’d like, adopt a sales platform that includes robust task management capabilities.
 You can also encourage honest communication within sales teams to address challenges and roadblocks that are contributing to overdue tasks.

-Boosting sales productivity is within reach for any organization — if it follows the right strategies.
-Here are nine proven ways to increase sales productivity and drive more revenue at your company.
+Boosting sales productivity is within reach for any organization, as long as it follows the right strategies.
+Here are 10 proven ways to increase sales productivity and drive more revenue at your company.

 Documenting and codifying your sales processes lays a foundation for consistency and scalability, ensuring that every sales team member has a roadmap to follow.
 Map out every part of the sales cycle, clearly defining the steps and actions required at each stage.